-by Kathy Eugster, MA
+by Kathy Eugster

 Basically, in these guidelines, I have identified nine parent “skills” to use during parent-child playtime.
 This article will give you some general ideas on how the skills I have identified for Child-Directed Playtime and Parent-Directed Playtime can be generalized and used in everyday situations outside of playtime.